-This recipe has been formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for maintenance of adult dogs.
-Suitable for adult dogs only; not suitable for puppies, nor for human consumption.
+This recipe has been formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for growth, including the growth of large-sized dogs (>32 kg weight as an adult).
+Suitable for puppies only; not suitable for human consumption.